MINISTERS OF CARE Training UPDATE

 Have you ever considered becoming a Minister of Care, that is, bringing Holy Communion to the homebound or to those in nursing homes?

-The next training sessions for this spiritually rewarding ministry will take place on two Saturdays, April 15th and April 22nd at Our Lady of Perpetual Help Parish Center, 1772 Glenview Road, Glenview.
+The next training sessions for this spiritually rewarding ministry will take place on two Saturdays, September 30 and October 14 from 8:30 am to 1:00 pm at Our Lady of Perpetual Help Parish Center, 1772 Glenview Road, Glenview.

 Ministers of Care have concern for the vulnerable elderly and sick of the parish.
 They are practicing Catholics who visit shut-ins in their homes or nursing homes, bringing them Holy Communion and connecting them to the Parish.